mrbinky3000/responsive_carousel/README.md

 ####unitWidth  (string)
 __You're going to want to set this to 'compute' on responsive sites.__   'compute' relies on the responsiveUnitSize function below to provide the number of units to show in the carousel at a particular width.
 [See example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html) for details.

  The default, 'inherit', inherits the width from your current CSS and is best suited for static, non-responsive sites.

  There is a new option added in 1.5, 'individual'.
 This lets you have list elements of different (read: non-uniform) widths.
 I created this so that I could have a horizontally scrolling navigation menu like some native mobile apps do.
-See example 5 ([Example 5](http://matthewtoledo.com/creations/responsive-carousel/example/example-5.html)

 ####responsiveUnitSize  (function)
 This is only used if your unitWidth is set to 'compute'.
 It is a callback function that should return an integer representing the number of unitElements that should be visible in the carousel  at one time.
 See the examples ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html)) for more details.
 Here is an example of usage below.